omicsEye/omeClust/README.md

 ----

-* Please see the [Wiki/Home](https://github.com/omicsEye/m2clust/wiki/Home) for  a detailed user manual.

 * Please see the [Wiki/Workshop](https://github.com/omicsEye/m2clust/wiki/Workshop) for a one hour workshop.

 ----
 # mclust user manual